mllamazares/personal_site/about.md

 <br>

 [^1]: I know it’s challenging to pronounce for non-native Spanish speakers, lol
-[^2]: Apart from these, I also participate in a bunch of private programs
+[^2]: apart from these, I also participate in a bunch of private programs
-[^3]: Currently preparing for the OSEP cert
+[^3]: currently preparing for the OSEP cert
 [^4]: I'm not going to argue about that